LucreziaMorvilli/Webapp/README.md

 This is a flask app that visualizes data from the World Bank DataBank.
 Data is cleaned and then visualized using Plotly.

-This is a project in development for the Udacity Data Scientist Nanodegree.
+This project is part of the Udacity Data Scientist Nanodegree.

 ## Prerequisites